-On July 15, 1870, Congress appropriated $3,000 for a new pierhead beacon, which was subsequently built on the south pier along with an elevated walkway.
+On July 15, 1870, Congress appropriated $3,000 for a new pierhead beacon, which was built later that year on the south pier along with an elevated walkway.
+An assistant keeper was assigned to the station in 1876 to help with the task of maintaining two lights.
 In 1881, the pierhead beacon was transferred to the outer end of the north pier, and its light was changed from fixed white to fixed red.
 A new open-frame tower, which was fifteen-and-a-half feet taller than the previous pierhead beacon, was built on the north pier in 1885, and upon the opening of navigation in 1886, it began displaying a fixed white light from a fourth-order lens.
 This light was deemed sufficient for the harbor, and the 1859 lighthouse was discontinued on March 18, 1886.
 On November 1, 1887, a 1,500-pound fog bell, struck by a Stevens striking apparatus, was added to the pierhead tower.

 The 1859 lighthouse was re-established on July 10, 1889, and later that year a conduit light was added to the pier to form range lights for entering the river.
-A fifth-order lens replaced the fourth-order lens used on the pier, and it is likely that the fourth-order lens was installed in the 1859 lighthouse.
-The characteristic of the 1859 lighthouse was fixed white with a flash every ninety seconds, with the flashes being produced by a panel that revolved around the fixed Henry LePaute lens.
+The front light consisted of a post near the end of the pier to the top of which was connected a 290-foot-long conduit that was used to run a light out to the post from the protection of the pierhead tower.
+A fifth-order lens replaced the fourth-order lens used in the pierhead tower in 1899, and it is likely that the fourth-order lens was installed in the 1859 lighthouse.
+The characteristic of the 1859 lighthouse was fixed white with a flash every ninety seconds, with the flashes being produced by a panel that revolved around the fixed Henry-Lepaute lens.
 In 1892, the frequency of the flashes was increased to one every forty-five seconds through the addition of another flash panel.
 The frequency of the flashes was increased again in 1901 to a white flash every thirty seconds.

 The rear tower consists of a twenty-four-foot-square steel structure whose pyramidal roof is surmounted by an octagonal tower and circular lantern room with helical bars.
-A fourth-order lens manufactured by Chance Brothers was used to produce a fixed red light.
+A fourth-order lens manufactured by Chance Brothers was installed in the lantern rom to produce a fixed red light.
 The pier’s original ten-inch steam whistle, constructed by J. P. McGuire of Cleveland, Ohio, was transferred to the lower portion of the new structure.
 A diaphone fog signal was installed in the rear tower in 1933.

 A Lighthouse Depot for the ninth district of the United States Lighthouse Service was built alongside the river in 1893.
 After a depot was built in Milwaukee, the one at St. Joseph became less important and was transferred to the Navy in 1918.
 The depot buildings were home to the Lighthouse Depot Brewpub and Restaurant from 1997 to 2001, but now belong to the Saint Joseph River Yacht Club.

-In August of 2008, a historical architect assessed the inner and outer lighthouse structures, at a cost of $17,000, and concluded that $1 million in repairs would be necessary before public access to the lights could be permitted.
-The inner light requires more attention as part of its ceiling has collapsed.
-The city might not need to fund the entire restoration, as the Coast Guard may perform some rehabilitation work on the structures before the ownership transfer.
+In August 2008, a historical architect assessed the inner and outer lighthouse structures, at a cost of $17,000, and concluded that $1 million in repairs would be necessary before public access to the lights could be permitted.
+The inner light required more attention as part of its ceiling had collapsed.

-The fourth-order Fresnel lens was removed from the inner light in 2012 and taken to the Heritage Museum Cultural Center in St. Joseph, where it will be restored.
-The fifth-order lens used in the outer light had been removed in 2005 and was already on display at the museum.
+The fourth-order Fresnel lens was removed from the inner light in 2012 and taken to the Heritage Museum Cultural Center in St. Joseph, where it was restored and placed on display along with the fifth-order lens used in the outer light that had been removed in 2005.
 The 1908 keepers’ duplex still stands near the end of the north pier.